wp-plugins/woocommerce-my-account-widget/readme.txt

 * Display number of uncompleted orders
 * Display number of files left to upload (working with our WooCommerce Upload My File plugin
 * Display a log-in form when logged out
-* Localisation: English, Dutch, Norwegian
+* Localisation: English, Dutch, Norwegian, Russian and Persian

 ** WooCommerce Upload My File plugin **
 This widgets shows also the number of files the customer has to upload, when you use our WooCommerce Upload My File plugin.